Generative Experiences for Digital Mental Health Interventions: Evidence from a Randomized Study: Results

 We fit a regression model predicting post-intervention stress while controlling for pre-intervention stress, PSS, age, race, gender, and pre-intervention stress mindset.
 Participants in the GUIDE condition reported lower post-intervention stress than those in the Control condition ($\beta = -0.28$, $p = .006$).
 Pre-intervention stress remained a strong predictor of post-intervention stress ($\beta = 0.59$, $p < .001$), while PSS and pre-intervention stress mindset were not significant.
 These results indicate that the advantage of GUIDE in reducing stress persists after accounting for pre-intervention stress and related individual differences.

-To better understand the source of this improvement, we conducted an exploratory analysis comparing GUIDE participants who received cognitive restructuring alone ($n = 17$; see Appendix~\ref{app:cbt-mapping} for mapping to broad CBT categories) with the Control condition, which also used cognitive restructuring.
-GUIDE showed greater stress reduction ($M_{GCR} = 0.88 \pm 0.60$) than Control ($M_C = 0.35 \pm 0.83$), with a significant difference ($p = .002$, $d = 0.74$), suggesting that intervention type alone does not explain the observed improvements.
+We conducted an exploratory analysis comparing GUIDE participants who received cognitive restructuring alone ($n = 17$; see Appendix~\ref{app:cbt-mapping} for mapping to broad CBT categories) with the Control condition, which also used cognitive restructuring.
+GUIDE showed greater stress reduction ($M_{GCR} = 0.88 \pm 0.60$) than Control ($M_C = 0.35 \pm 0.83$; $p = .002$, $d = 0.74$).
+Since GUIDE assigned this intervention based on user context, the subgroup was not formed through randomization, and we interpret this comparison descriptively.
 We additionally tested whether differences could be explained by variation in time spent; controlling for time did not change the results ($p = .005$), and time was not associated with outcomes ($p = .72$).
-These findings suggest that improvements may not be not attributable to intervention type or time alone, though results for intervention type should be interpreted cautiously due to the small sample size.